palantir/tslint/README.md

 ##### Peer dependencies

 The `typescript` module is a peer dependency of TSLint, which allows you to update the compiler independently from the linter.
+This also means that `tslint` will have to use the same version of `tsc` used to actually compile your sources.

-Keep in mind that NPM v3 tries to flatten dependency trees so `tslint` will likely have to use the same version of `tsc` used to actaully compile your sources.
-This means that breaking changes in the latest dev release of `typescript@next` might break something in the linter if we haven't built against that release yet.
+Breaking changes in the latest dev release of `typescript@next` might break something in the linter if we haven't built against that release yet.
 If this happens to you, you can try:
 1. picking up `tslint@next`, which may have some bugfixes not released in `tslint@latest` (see [release notes here](https://github.com/palantir/tslint/releases)).
-2. rolling back `typescript` to a known working version (NPM v3 tries to flatten dependency trees so `tslint` will likely have to use the same version of `tsc` used to actaully compile your sources).
+2. rolling back `typescript` to a known working version.

 Usage
 -----